Introduction

 - Break the deadlines into smaller tasks

-- Create a spreadsheet with a record of deadlines, what was agreed, and the actions to take
+- Create a spreadsheet with the deadlines, what was agreed, and the actions to take

 - Email this to the student